s1998/RBFN-python/README.md

 # RBFN

+Implementation of radial basis function networks using tensorflow.

 Use ```python rbfn.py``` to run the code.

 ```Accuracy for rbfn with variable cluster centres (allow backpropagating error to cluster centres) : 0.9334```